-No. Risk Category Risk Name Risk Description Risk Mitigation Plans 1 Operational Business continuity planning (Global / Country wide) Ability to handle major global / country wide disruption and resume operations within the optimum timeframe and minimise losses. cash runway to sustain the Group's businesses over prolonged period of disruption affecting all companies.
-2 Strategic Concentration risk - China Majority of the Group's businesses are based in China.
-Regular review of business strategies and performance of business units in China.
-Evaluate new investments opportunities in other geographical regions besides China, when the opportunities arise.
+No. Risk Category Risk Name Risk Description Risk Mitigation Plans 1 Operational Business continuity planning (Global / Country wide) Ability to handle major • global / country wide disruption and resume operations within the optimum timeframe and • minimise losses. cash runway to sustain the Group's businesses over prolonged period of disruption affecting all companies.
+2 Strategic Concentration risk - China Majority of the Group's • businesses are based in China. • performance of business units in China.
 3 Strategic Change in government policies The Group is affected by changes in government policies in the countries and markets that it operates in.
-The ability to respond effectively and adapt its business strategies to changes in government policies and regulation is crucial to the Group's performance. changes in government policies.Assess impact of policy changes and review business strategies where necessary.
-4 Strategic and Operational Margin pressure risk Keen market competition resulting in increased margin pressure for the Group's businesses.
-5 Operational Land and permit risk Some of the Group's businesses are subject to strict land controls and land use regulation, and dependent on operating permits issued by the authorities. updated on new government regulations, policies and changes in political landscape which may affect land use decisions.
+The ability to respond effectively and adapt its business strategies to changes in government policies and regulation is crucial to the Group's performance. changes in government policies.
+Assess impact of policy changes and review business strategies where necessary.
+4 Strategic and Operational Margin pressure risk Keen market competition • resulting in increased • margin pressure for the Group's businesses.
+Monitor competitors' pricing and continue to strengthen quality and service level to meet customers' requirements.
+5 Operational Land and permit risk Some of the Group's • businesses are subject to strict land controls and land use regulation, and dependent on operating • permits issued by the authorities. updated on new government regulations, policies and changes in political landscape which may affect land use decisions.
 6 Strategic Portfolio and investment risk Balancing risks and returns in making investments decisions and maintaining an appropriate investment mix for the Group.
 Perform due diligence work to identify risks and assist management in making informed decisions on investment proposals.
 Major investment proposals are tabled and approved by the Board of Directors.